How Meeker, a small hunter's haven, became a medical destination

 Meeker sits in the middle of 3.5 million acres of public land, a big chunk of it the White River National Forest.
 It is named after the Indian agent Nathan Meeker, who died in the infamous Meeker Massacre in 1879 when the Utes attacked an Indian agency, leading to the ultimate removal of the Utes from their homeland, and to the establishment of the town of Meeker six years later.

-Meeker became a hub of banking and trade for northwestern Colorado, mainly serving sheep and cattle ranchers whose ancestors still populate the area.
+Meeker became a hub of banking and trade for northwestern Colorado, mainly serving sheep and cattle ranchers whose descendants still populate the area.

 (Left) Town of Meeker has approximately 2,600 residents.
-(Right) Dr. Kevin Borchard, in front, operates during a hip surgery as the Surgical Services Director Kristopher Brochard, back center, and Ashley Garcia, back right, assist with the procedures.
+(Right) Dr. Kevin Borchard, in front, operates during a hip surgery as the Surgical Services Director Kristofer Borchard, back center, and Ashley Garcia, back right, assist with the procedures.
 (Hugh Carey, The Colorado Sun)

 In modern days, gas and oil drilling and coal mining have become the largest employers and kept the town alive, albeit with the roller-coaster economy those industries tend to bring.

-Note: CORRECTION: This story was updated Nov.
-29, 2022, at 11:34 a.m. to reflect that Dr. Kevin Borchard served in the U.S. Air Force.
-Rachel Gates’ work was also updated.
-She is marketing director for Pioneers Medical Center and director of its foundation.